jorop/landscaping-docs/docs/heights.md

 A browser window opens and shows the area which encompasses the heightdata files:
 ![Import DTM files](_media/ue4_landscaping_dtm_map.jpg)

-Select edit on the right side and drag the rectangle corners until the desired import area is covered:
+Select edit on the toolbar on the right side and drag the rectangle corners until the desired import area is covered:
 ![Import DTM files](_media/ue4_landscaping_dtm_map2.jpg)

 > The import area has to be smaller than the original area!